SEXUAL HARASSMENT

 3 Things to Know About Workplace Sexual Harassment

-When you enter your office, you expect and deserve a safe atmosphere free from harassment or painful treatment.
+When you enter your office, you expect and deserve a safe atmosphere, free from harassment or illegal conduct.
 Legal protections have improved in recent decades to protect all workers, but sexual harassment still occurs every day in the United States.
 Tragically, these events take a heavy emotional toll, and harassed individuals often take months or years to recover.
 When the harassment ultimately leads to your dismissal from your company, the financial pressure can be overwhelming.

 Unwelcome sexual advances in the workplace constitute sexual harassment, regardless of the employee’s status or tenure.
 Oftentimes, when harassment occurs, it is on a quid pro quo basis.
 A promotion, bonus, or other type of reward may be offered for allowing or acquiescing to the unwelcome request.
 If you have been the victim of unwelcome sexual advances or a quid pro quo offer, contacting an attorney should be your first move.
 While you may feel pressure not to speak out, your future is at risk if you do not take steps to protect yourself.